-At Hills Grammar, Years 5 and 6 are the final Primary grades of schooling.
-These years are characterised by a broader and deeper curriculum in preparation for Senior School.
+At Hills Grammar, Years 3 and 4 are exciting, consolidating and extending years of learning.
+These years are characterised by a broader and deeper curriculum than in the earlier years of Infants education.
 Students are introduced to a more varied range of Academic programs, as well as further Student Wellbeing and Co-curricular programs.

 School pedagogy is based on a constructivist approach, which acknowledges that learners have beliefs about how the world works based on their experiences and prior learning in the younger years.
-Those beliefs, models or constructs are revisited and revised in the light of new experiences and further learning in Stage 3.
+Those beliefs, models or constructs are revisited and revised in the light of new experiences and further learning in Stage 2.
 Students are provided with opportunities to build meaning and refine their understanding, principally through structured inquiry, with different hands-on resources and multimedia technologies.
 Inquiries take many forms, with students working sometimes on their own, with partners, or in larger groups.
 Direct instruction is also important as students engage in more complex curriculum concepts.